mikeyarce/storefront-hooks-customizer/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Storefront Hooks Customizer gives you the ability to add content to Storefront's template hooks through the WordPress Customizer.
+Hook into Storefront from the Customizer!

 == Description ==